 Not too much: A cute and interesting effect can quickly become highly annoying when used too often!

-PowerPoint 2007: The Animations ribbon tab contains transitions and a Custom Animation button that opens an old style Custom Animation pane.
-You must open this pane to add animations.
+PowerPoint 2007: The Animations ribbon tab contains a gallery of transitions, but no gallery for animations.
+You must use a Custom Animation button to open an old style Custom Animation pane to add or edit animations.
 Awkward!

-PowerPoint 2010: Animations and Transitions each have a ribbon tab of their own.
+PowerPoint 2010, 2013: Animations and Transitions each have their own ribbon tab.

 Problem: Add Effect button or palette of animations is